Optimize Your Delivery Experience

 What's the best way to calculate return on shipping investment?

-Use the ROSI formula: (Revenue Gains + Cost Savings) ÷ Total Shipping Investment.
+Use the ROS formula: (Revenue Gains + Cost Savings) ÷ Total Shipping Investment.
 Revenue gains include conversion improvements multiplied by average order value, plus retention improvements multiplied by customer lifetime value.
 Cost savings come from reduced support tickets, lower return rates, and fewer reshipments.

 How should retailers prepare for peak season delivery challenges?